The Chris Gethard Show: Fusion

 The cable incarnation of the show featured a new set, more structured roles for cast members, and shorter episodes.
 The first season of the show on the Fusion network, airing in 2015, taped episodes on Tuesdays with an interactive live stream and aired an edited half-hour version on Thursdays.
 The second season extended episodes to an hour in length.

 Celebrity guests, such as Will Ferrell, Maria Bamford, and Ira Glass, were featured in every episode of the Fusion seasons.

 truTV

 In the video announcing the show's move to cable network truTV, Gethard also announced that episodes would be once again broadcast live.
 The first season on truTV was planned for sixteen episodes, airing Thursday nights at 11pm.
 On November 9, 2017, the show was given an additional ten episode order, and moved to Tuesday nights.
-In August 2018, the show was canceled by truTV.
+In August 2018, the show was canceled in a mutual decision between truTV and Gethard.
+Gethard posted a goodbye letter to Facebook.

 Cast and crew

 Main cast

 In the majority of episodes, the panel consists of: